College of Arts, Social Sciences, and Humanities/School of Visual and Performing Arts

 CASSH—as the key to global citizenship—is dedicated to providing quality instruction and learning experiences which prepare students for careers, future education, and meaningful, responsible lives by fostering a climate of intellectual curiosity and creativity.
 Graduates of the college will develop the skills for professional and personal success, including the ability to communicate effectively, think critically, conduct sound research, understand global issues, use knowledge in all aspects of life, participate meaningfully as citizens, and discover and apply worthwhile values.

 CASSH faculty and staff are committed to maintaining academic integrity and high ethical standards.
-CASSH, through its faculty, students, and curricula, is also dedicated to advancing diversity and inclusion.
+CASSH, through its faculty, students, and curricula, is also dedicated to the inclusion of all people.
 Furthermore, by developing partnerships outside the university and by encouraging professional connections, the college establishes its membership in the broader community.

 The academic community within the College of Arts, Social Sciences, and Humanities supports a strong general education program, nurtures exceptional disciplinary programs, and creates innovative interdisciplinary and international programs, which together promote lifelong personal and professional learning.

-CASSH progress toward degree policy CASSH graduation requirements
+CASSH core requirements CASSH progress toward degree policy

 Departments/units